Infiniti QX70: First generation (S50; 2002)

-2006 facelift

 The FX series was updated for the 2006 model year with new options and standard features.
 The updates included an exterior facelift with a new grille, bumper, wheel design, and three new exterior colors, and inside a revised center console with a new color screen.
-Many features previously optional were made standard, including the 300-watt Bose audio system, RearView Monitor, 7-inch color display, Advanced Air Bag System (AABS), leather seating surfaces with heated front seats, ten-way power driver's seat with power lumbar support and eight-way power passenger's seat.
+Many previously optional features were made standard, including the 300-watt Bose audio system, RearView Monitor, 7-inch color display, Advanced Air Bag System (AABS), leather seating surfaces with heated front seats, ten-way power driver's seat with power lumbar support and eight-way power passenger's seat.

-The FX45 featured additional upgrades, including new 20-inch wheels, leather-appointed seats, a revised sport-tuned four-wheel independent suspension with new dampers, a Bluetooth system, and the Premium Package became standard.
-Sales began in January 2006, after production commencement in November 2005.
-Production of the S50 ended in February 2008.
+The FX45 featured additional upgrades, including new 20-inch wheels, leather seats, a revised sport-tuned four-wheel independent suspension with new dampers, a Bluetooth system, and the Premium Package became standard.
+Sales began in January 2006, after production commenced in November 2005.
+Production of the first generation FX ended in February 2008.